BCS-WebDev/Week5-Homework/README.md

     - Get day & month
 * Set interval to update current time
     - Find current time block by hour
-    - Update current hour time text every minute
+    - Update current hour time text every 30000 milliseconds (30 seconds)
+        - 30 seconds to account for delay
     - When minute turns 0 (at turn of every hour)
         - Update hour & text area color for current & previous time block
+    - Does not account for new day
+        - Refresh manually